Marine, Transit & Cargo Insurance

 Too many parties play a game of risk by not securing insurance for precious cargo, resulting in huge losses.

-Marine cargo can be taken out by the largest multi-national to the smallest SME.
-Most often the cover is suited to smaller concerns, because the business may not be able to self-insure.
+Marine cargo cover can be taken out by the largest multi-national corporation to the smallest SME.

 Who needs cargo cover?